 Zadar barkajoli

-In the old town, in marina, search for a row boat sign and hop in a wooden boat to enjoy short boat ride to get across the sea to the opposite side of the marina.
-Boatmen in Zadar are called “Barkajoli” and for 8 centuries they have been transporting citizens from peninsula to the mainland, that way shortening the 5,00 km long walk around the coastline, regardless the weather conditions.
-This tradition is being passed from father to son, from one generation to the other.
-Have in mind that there is no schedule, the boatman will approach you as soon as he sees you standing at the dock waiting.
-Zadar’s boatmen are being super friendly, they will help you to get in the boat.
-On the mainland you can take a nice walk along the seaside, sit in café bar and sip delicious coffee.
+In Zadar’s Old Town, in marina, search for a row boat sign and hop in a wooden boat to enjoy short boat ride to get across the sea to the opposite side of the marina.
+The boatmen of Zadar, known as barkajoli, have been transporting people between the peninsula and the mainland for over eight centuries, saving locals and visitors alike a 5-kilometer walk around the coastline — no matter the weather conditions.
+This unique tradition has been passed down from father to son, generation after generation.
+There’s no fixed schedule; as soon as the boatman sees you waiting at the dock, he’ll approach.
+Zadar’s barkajoli are super friendly, they will help you to get in the boat.
+Once on the mainland, enjoy a pleasant seaside walk or settle into a nearby café and sip a delicious coffee, just like the locals do.

 11. Glass blowing demonstration using ancient techniques